icarito/physics-with-xo/10_digital_to_analog.md

 [insert graph]

-The following table shows some of the synthethized frequencies and the frequencies of components that accompany them; the measurement was done with an XO1.5 producing sound, and an XO1 detecting sound with the *Measure Activity*, *Sound*, *Baseline frequency*:
+The following table shows some of the synthesized frequencies and the frequencies of components that accompany them; the measurement was done with an XO1.5 producing sound, and an XO1 detecting sound with the *Measure Activity*, *Sound*, *Baseline frequency*:

 [insert table]